yuhonas/minimum-viable-programmer/README.md

-# Stuff you should know as a developer
+# Minimum Viable Programmer (MVP)

-I recently resigned from my job and took a four month break this is a personal laundry list of high level stuff I wanted to non exhaustively revise to identify any gaps in my knowledge before venturing back
+I recently resigned from my job and took a four month break this is a personal laundry list of high level stuff I wanted to non exhaustively revise to identify any gaps in my knowledge of the industry.

-My approach to learning has always been to understand the history, the *why* and learn principles over methods.

-_If you learn only methods, you'll be tied to your methods.
-But if you learn principles, you can devise your own methods. -Ralph W Emerson_
+And yes, the names a shameless dig at the one of the lean startup movements catch cries, the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)

 ## General Knowledge